 \paragraph{ImageNet-200.} Using the same ResNet-18 backbone with $224^2$ inputs, \emph{BootOOD} outperforms every OpenOOD v1.5 post-hoc method and all training-time methods \emph{without} outlier data.
 Improvements are most visible on near-OOD (SSB-Hard/NINCO) where many categories are fine-grained and visually similar to ID.
 We also find that \emph{BootOOD} is competitive with methods that rely on additional outliers even though it does not use them.

-\paragraph{Discussion of trends and failure modes.} Across datasets, the largest relative improvements occur on \emph{near-OOD}, corroborating recent findings that near-OOD is intrinsically more challenging than far-OOD \citep{Vaze2022OSR,Bitterwolf2023NINCO}.
-Our radius-based regularization most benefits categories with heavy inter-class confusion, where tightening ID manifolds reduces spurious high confidence on semantically similar OODs.
-Typical failure cases arise when near-OOD samples lie extremely close to decision boundaries (e.g., fine-grained bird species vs.\ ImageNet-200 classes); in those cases the score distributions can partially overlap, and improvements rely on careful tuning of the ramp schedule and margin.
-On far-OOD, improvements are consistent but smaller because separability is already easier.
+\paragraph{Discussion of trends.} Across datasets, the largest relative improvements consistently occur on \emph{near-OOD}, corroborating prior observations that near-OOD detection is intrinsically more challenging than far-OOD \cite{Yang22OpenOODv1,Zhang24OpenOODv15,Yang2021SCOOD,DSAAhmed}.
+Our radius-based regularization particularly benefits settings with strong inter-class semantic similarity, where tightening ID feature manifolds reduces spurious over-confidence on near-OOD samples.
+On far-OOD, improvements are more modest but stable, as the underlying separability is already high for most methods.